 Embedded LCD and OLED Displays

 Instrumentation, information, navigation, and entertainment systems are all moving to display technology.
 Expectations for color and clarity of these displays are high, based on consumer experience with TVs, computers, and phones.
 A perfect display is critical to the purchase decision and long-term customer satisfaction.
 Human inspection cannot accurately and efficiently detect display faults.
 Automated display inspection for luminance, chromaticity, uniformity, line/pixel defects, and mura can prevent “escapes” and ensure a perfect end-user experience.
 Radiant’s integrated inspection solutions, using a ProMetric® Imaging Colorimeter or Photometer and TrueTest™ Automated Visual Inspection Software, can perform automotive-specific inspection applications, including testing per the German Automotive Black Mura Standard.

 Instrument Clusters, Controls, Tell-Tales, & Indicators

 Illuminated Symbol Testing

 A ProMetric system comprised of an imaging colorimeter and ProMetric Software is a simple and accurate solution for testing illuminated characters.
 The software features a powerful tool (Auto-POI, or Automatic Points-of-Interest) that allows users to automatically select points of interest based on location or color and luminance values (Lv and CIE x,y thresholds).
 You can then run calculations on a single character, or a group of like-characters, to ensure uniformity within or between symbols regardless of location, shape, size, or color.
 The Auto-POI system provides comprehensive data through ProMetric Software, including average luminance across characters, points of minimum and maximum luminance, color value, and dominant wavelength.

 A Radiant system can be indispensable in headlamp evaluation applications, particularly as they grow in complexity.
-Today's smart headlamps benefit from multiple measurements to ensure proper illumination at all settings.
-An effective and efficient method for evaluating headlamp performance is to project the light source onto a prepared flat surface, where the imaging colorimeter captures the illumination distribution in a single measurement.
-You can then analyze the assembly on a number of user-defined criteria using the PM-HL™ Headlamp Evaluation Module, designed specifically for headlamp evaluation.
+Today's smart headlamps require multiple measurements to ensure proper illumination at all settings.
+An effective and efficient method for evaluating headlamp performance is to project the light source onto a prepared flat surface (a wall or a diffuser), where the imaging colorimeter captures the illumination distribution in a single measurement.
+A manufacturer can then analyze the assembly on a number of user-defined criteria using Radiant’s PM-HL™ Headlamp Evaluation Module, designed specifically for headlamp evaluation.

 PM-HL functions include: